geo-math-pages/Batumi-2026/index.md

 ---

 ## Registration
-To register or for further inquiries, please contact the organizers via email.
+To register or for further inquiries, please contact the organizers via email: ruslan.surmanidze@tsu.ge

 ---
 © 2026 Organizing Committee